Fuzzy Least Squares Twin Support Vector Machines: Fuzzy Least Squares Twin Support Vector Machine

 In this model, we construct fuzzy hyperplanes to discriminate the classes.
-In $M_{2}$, all parameters of the model, even the components of weight vector $w$, are fuzzy numbers.
-For computational simplicity all parameters used in this work are restricted to a class of "triangular" symmetric membership functions.
-For a symmetric triangular fuzzy number $X=(o,r)$, $o$ is the center and $r$ is the width of the corresponding membership function.\\
+All parameters of the model, even the components of $\pmb{w}$, are fuzzy variables.
+For the sake of computational simplicity, parameters are restricted to a class of \textit{triangular} symmetric membership function.
+A symmetric triangular fuzzy number $X$ is shown as $X = \prec o,r\succ$ where $o$ is center and $r$ is width of the corresponding membership function.